Xplor8r/surfers-log/spec.md

 x Include user accounts with unique login attribute (username or email)

- Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
+x Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying

- Ensure that users can't modify content created by other users
+x Ensure that users can't modify content created by other users

- Include user input validations
+x Include user input validations

- BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)
+x BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)

 x Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code